thienhungho/yii2-contact-management/README.md

 Config
 ------------

-Add module UserManage to your `AppConfig` file.
+Add module ContactManage to your `AppConfig` file.

 ```php
 ...